-- 17. MRZ-S1 It is submitted that the proposed density of 200m2 is not high enough to achieve sufficient medium density housing.
-Considering the minimum density and lot size is currently 250m2, a density of 200m2 does not go far enough to set the MDR zone apart from existing residential development, and achieve 'intensive options, to meet the diverse needs of the community, provide affordable options and provide a greater critical mass to support commercial and community facilities'1. - 18.
+- 12. MRZ-S1 It is submitted that the proposed density of 200m is not high enough to achieve sufficient medium density housing.
+Considering the minimum density and lot size is currently 250m, a density of 200m does not go far enough to set the MDR zone apart from existing residential development, and achieve 'intensive options, to meet the diverse needs of the community, provide affordable options and provide a greater critical mass to support commercial and community facilities'. - 13.
 To enable the diversity of housing, and volume of housing, 150m2 is the favoured density around the country for medium density living.
 This density allows small houses on small lots, as well as duplex, terrace and small apartment type housing.
 The principle behind this is a design led approach.
 Buildings can be designed and built to a density of 150m2 then subdivided.
 This gives assurance that the final product is fit for purpose and workable.
 In line with this, the creation of a vacant lot can remain at 200m2, but the density of development should be one unit per 150m2.
-This will encourage comprehensive development of sites.
+This will encourage comprehensive development of sites. - 14.
+MRZ-S13 Minimum car parking requirements have to be removed for Tier 3 Council under NPS-UD.
+It is submitted that car parking should be carefully considered as part of this plan change (including the road reserve requirements).
+Central Otago does not have a public transport network and car ownership and dependency is high.
+We expect that there will be many issues to work through in relation to car parking.